claire-lovisa/mu-python-template/README.md

     query += "                   <dc:created> %s ." % sparql_escape(date)
     query += "   }"
     query += " }"

+Next to the `sparql_escape`, the template also provides a helper function per datatype that takes any value as parameter.
+E.g. `sparql_escape_uri("http://mu.semte.ch/application")`.

 ## Example
-There is one example method in the template: "/templateExample/" this methods returns all trippels in the tripple store from the sparql endpoint (beware for big databases!).
+There is one example method in the template: `GET /templateExample`.
+This method returns all triples in the triplestore from the SPARQL endpoint (beware for big databases!).